Skip to main content

 The disadvantages of that approach are:

 • It is possible to make breaking changes after stabilization.
-Potentially, an hypothetical SCS-1234 document might refer to something completely different in a hypothetical R15 release than what it meant in R5, if there have been sufficient, gradual breaking changes to the document.
+Potentially, a hypothetical SCS-1234 document might refer to something completely different in a hypothetical R15 release than what it meant in R5, if there have been sufficient, gradual breaking changes to the document.

 That means that for proper linking, it would be required to always include the major version number when referring to an SCS document.